6 Ways to Remove the First 2 Characters in Excel

 The removal of specific characters from a cell or a group of cells is a common task in Excel.
 When working with data that contains unnecessary prefixes or codes, it might be very helpful to remove the first two characters.
 Fortunately, Microsoft Excel offers a variety of ways to get rid of the first two characters.
 So in this article, I will explore six different ways that will help you to remove the first 2 characters in Excel.

 In the following dataset, there are two columns, Sample Dataset, and Result.
 Notice that in the column Sample Dataset, I have a list of full names.
-Each name is preceded by two characters.
+Two characters precede each name.
 The first two characters are sometimes numerical, alphabetical, or symbolic, and some even have combinations of these.

 Now I will show you a few methods that will help you remove the first 2 characters in Excel.

-Easiest Way to Remove the First 2 Characters in Excel
+Remove the First 2 Characters in Excel Using VBA

 Using the VBA code can be helpful in removing the first 2 characters in Excel, especially if you need to perform this task repeatedly or on a large dataset.
 The VBA code will help you receive the results within a few seconds.